EricTURATSINZE/track_guard/README.md

 ## ✨ Key Features

 - **User Authentication**: Secure login with email/password and social login options
-- **Incident Management**: Create, view, and manage incidents with priority levels (Low, Medium, High)
+- **Incident Management**: Create, view, and manage incidents with Categories (Low, Medium, High)
-- **Dashboard Overview**: Clean interface showing incident statistics and recent activities
+- **HomeScreen Overview**: Clean interface showing the list of incidents where you can search or filter by Category or Status
 - **Profile Management**: User profile with contact information and account details
 - **Local Data Storage**: Offline capability with SQLite database
 - **Image Support**: Attach images to incidents using camera or gallery
-- **Responsive Design**: Optimized for various screen sizes
 - **Modern UI**: Clean, intuitive interface with loading animations

 ## 🏗️ Architecture